zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/access-rules.md

 XPath constraints are applied to delete operations, unlike create operations.

+#### Default member access

+Specifies the rights which are applied to new attributes or associations of this entity.
+This option was absent from the new Access Rule Editor before version 10.19.

 #### Attribute and Association Rights

 Access to the members can be set using the toggles in the column next to the member description.